HL7/smart-app-launch/spec/index.md

 ## Support for "public" and "confidential" apps

-Within this profile we differentiate between two types of apps based upon whether the execution environment within which the app runs enables the app to protect secrets.
+Within this profile we differentiate between the two types of apps defined in the [OAuth 2.0 specification: confidential and public](https://tools.ietf.org/html/rfc6749#section-2.1).
+The differentiation is based upon whether the execution environment within which the app runs enables the app to protect secrets.
 Pure client-side apps (for example, HTML5/JS browser-based apps, iOS mobile apps, or Windows desktop apps) can provide adequate security -- but they can't